F. M. Zahid Hossain: Early life

-Hossain passed SSC and HSC from Jhenidah Cadet College respectively in 1982 and 1984.
-He completed his Bachelor of Science degree from University of Chittagong.
+Hossain passed SSC and HSC from Jhenidah Cadet College in 1982 and 1984, respectively.
+He completed his Bachelor of Science degree at the University of Chittagong.
 He has a Bachelor of Engineering degree and a Master of Engineering degree from Bangladesh University of Engineering and Technology.
 He has a master's degree in defense studies from the National University of Bangladesh.
 He has an executive MBA from the American International University-Bangladesh.

 Career

 He served at the Directorate of Works and Chief Engineer (Army) in Army Headquarters while he was a lieutenant colonel.
 Hossain also served at the Military Institute of Science and Technology from September 2011 to October 2012 as a senior instructor.
 He worked at the Engineering Center and School of Military Engineering.

 From 21 December 2014 to 2 September 2015, Hossain was the head of the Faculty of Civil Engineering at the Military Institute of Science and Technology.

-In July 2021, Hossain distributed relief material in Zajira Upazila, Shariatpur District during the COVID-19 pandemic in Bangladesh.
+In July 2021, Hossain distributed relief material in Zajira Upazila, Shariatpur District, during the COVID-19 pandemic in Bangladesh.